Tanishka-Pawar/Web-Development-Projects/Myntra_Clone/README.md

 Project-1: make a clone of https://www.myntra.com/ site

-In this project we have tried to make a look alike clone of Myntra Website.
-With our efforts and the technology stack, that we have learned till now in Unit-2 in Masai School, we were able to clone the front end with similar looks and features.
+In this projectI have tried to make a look alike clone of Myntra Website.
+With the efforts and the technology stack, that I have learned till now  at Qspider , I am able to clone the front end with similar looks and features.

 ## Technologies we used

 In this project we have used the following technologies: